Temporary Encryption Keys

 The client sends request in the form of JWT, specifying two parameters:

-The JWT is signed using HS256 with the “application secret” (APP_SECRET) as the signing key.
+The JWT is signed using HS384 with signing key KEY_MAC_GET_APP_TEMP_KEY.

-The server then takes the request, generates a random temporary encryption key pair associated with the application key, and sends the JWT response signed with ES256 using KEY_SERVER_MASTER_PRIVATE.
+The server then takes the request, generates a temporary encryption key associated with the application key, and sends the JWT response signed with ES384 using KEY_SERVER_MASTER_PRIVATE (optionally signed also with MLDSA algorithm based on used algorithm suite).
 The JWT response contains:

 The client app should process the response by verifying the signature and checking that the application key and challenge match the expected value.
-Then, the client app can accept the public key with given key identifier.
+Then, the client app can accept the temporary key.

 Activation Scope